lbormann/darts-wled/README.md

 I`ve tested 1.) with a white soft ring.
 It looks OK, but the recognition algorithmn can NOT handle this: When a led-effect is played it does not recognize pulling.. after pressing next to end the turn, the recognition stops completely and you need to restart your board.

 Moreover as a general impression: If the leds are too far away from wall the effect is not good.
 More far away = more bad - just ez like that.
+In my experience the primary factor causing false-positive recognitions is an excessive high led-brightness; you should limit your leds to a certain power draw (ex.
+2500 mA).

 Here is my currrent Hardware-Setup (You can google prices yourself):
 * Controller: 1x AZDelivery ESP32 D1 Mini